-- B. Time, Place and Manner Restrictions - 1.
-Distribution outside of university buildings is permissible but must not interfere with the entrances to the university buildings or the normal flow of

-- 2. Distribution inside buildings is permissible so long as those distributing handbills or other written materials do not disrupt the functioning of the university or interfere with the rights of other members of the university community. - 3.
+- 1. Distribution outside of university buildings is permissible but must not interfere with the entrances to the university buildings or the normal flow of pedestrian or vehicular traffic. - 2.
+Distribution inside buildings is permissible so long as those distributing handbills or other written materials do not disrupt the functioning of the university or interfere with the rights of other members of the university community. - 3.
 Handbills or other written material may not be attached or affixed to private property without the owner's permission.